TorchJD/torchjd/CONTRIBUTING.md

 > [!NOTE]
 > Before working on the implementation of a new aggregator, please contact us via an issue or a
 > discussion: in many cases, we have already thought about it, or even started an implementation.

+## Deprecation

+To deprecate some public functionality, make it raise a `DeprecationWarning`.
+A test should also be added in `tests/units/test_deprecations.py`, ensuring that this warning is issued.

 ## Release